 There’s just one little problem.
 Where do I get four hours every day?

 I don’t know about you, but my day looks more like a school day than an ideal ONE Thing day.
-Yes, I have a flexible, set my own hours work schedule, but that just means that I can schedule my son’s therapy for whenever not that I have huge blocks of unscheduled time.
+Yes, I have a flexible, set my own hours work schedule, but that just means that I can schedule appointments for whenever not that I have huge blocks of unscheduled time.

 Granted, the book offers all sorts of suggestions for how to get your block of time, but they weren’t all that practical for me or any of the other writers that are writing as we can.
 So how can we still harness 1 Thing focussed thinking while still getting through life?
 Here are my ideas.

 I had to take a shower half way through this post.
 I thought of the items on this list in there.

 I don’t mean that your writing should be original — although of course it should be.
 Think of different ways to get your words on the page.
 Maybe you’ll have to start keeping stuff in a notebook or get a keyboard for your tablet.
 My husband got me Dragon Dictation for Christmas, so I’m going to start experimenting with dictating stuff while I cook or fold laundry or other mindless tasks.

 - Carve yourself out a niche of time.
 Then schedule it, notify others, and stick with it.